ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-perl/index.md

 Perl is awesome.
 Perl’s docs are awesome.
 The Perl community is … awesome.
-For those Perlers who long for a simpler time, a more orthogonal language, and elegant OO features built-in from the beginning, Ruby may be for you.
+For those Perlers who long for elegant OO features built-in from the beginning, Ruby may be for you.

 ### Similarities